Employer of Record

 Conclusion

-Partnering with Mercans as your Employer of Record in Belgium not only simplifies local employment complexities but also ensures compliance with labor laws and the Ministry of Labor and Employment regulations.
+Partnering with Mercans as your Employer of Record in Belgium not only simplifies local employment complexities but also helps ensure compliance with labor laws and payroll requirements.
 This allows businesses to operate smoothly and focus on growth without the administrative burden.

 This document was prepared for informational purposes only.
 As local laws & regulations keeps on changing.
 Please consult your tax & legal advisors as well.